-The morning of April 9, 1942, John and the other members of C Company received the word of the surrender from one of the battalion’s officers.
+On the morning of April 9, 1942, John and the other members of C Company received word of the surrender from one of the battalion’s officers.
 They were instructed to destroy their equipment and then meet the Japanese at Mariveles on the southern tip of Bataan.
 John recalled that they drained the oil out of some of the jeeps and trucks and ran them to burn up the engines.
 For others, they poured sand into the motors and ran them.
 They also took their guns apart and scattered the pieces so that they would not be found.

-At first, the soldiers had been ordered to travel without arms, but John wanted to keep his Tommy-gun to protect the soldiers from bandits or Japanese soldiers.
-The commanding officer of C Company, William Gentry, spoke to Headquarters over the radio and after some debate, got permission for John to keep his gun.
+At first, the soldiers had been ordered to travel without arms, but John wanted to keep his Tommy gun to protect the soldiers from bandits or Japanese soldiers.
+The commanding officer of C Company, Harold Collins, spoke to Headquarters over the radio and after some debate, got permission for John to keep his gun.
 Before they left to meet the Japanese, John and the other men removed all tanker insignia from their uniforms since the tanks had done a lot of damage to the Japanese.
 All during the time that he was a POW in the Philippines, Japanese guards would ask, “You tanker?”
 Anyone found with a tanker insignia or admitting to being a member of a tank battalion disappeared or was killed.

 On the way to the meeting place, John and the other soldiers saw a bus full of Filipinos with men riding on the roof.
 They stopped the bus and the driver told them to get on the roof.
 The first man up the ladder had his hand stomped on by a Filipino soldier who also pushed him off the ladder.
 John climbed up the ladder and when the Filipino went to stomp on his hand, he stuck the Tommy-gun in the man’s face and made him back away.
 John made the other Filipinos make room for the tankers and they rode until they were closer to Mariveles.